What is FacebookBot?

 Overall AI Data Scraper Traffic

-Access other known user agent strings and recent IP addresses using the API.
+Access other known user agents and IP addresses using the Enterprise API.

-In this example, all pages are blocked.
-You can customize which pages are off-limits by swapping out / for a different disallowed path.
+Add this rule to your robots.txt file to block FacebookBot from accessing your entire website.
+You can customize which pages are blocked by swapping out / for a different path.

 Disallow: /